Cardioaspirin against heart attacks and strokes? More harm than good in 1 in 3 cases

 Yet, writes Panorama, i Doctors frequently prescribe it to patients considered to be at cardiovascular risk because it contains an acid that is supposed to prevent heart attacks or strokes.
 But still according to Panorama this is not the case.
 Or at least, not in all cases.
 “The decision to initiate the use of low-dose aspirin for primary prevention of CVD in adults aged 40 to 59 who have a 10-year risk of CVD of 10% or greater must be individual.
 Evidence indicate that the net benefit of aspirin use in this group is limited.
 People who are not at risk of bleeding and who are willing to take low-dose aspirin daily are more likely to benefit, “writes Us.
 Preventive Services Task Force.

 Even worse for the over 60s.
-“The USPSTF recommends not initiating the use of low-dose aspirin for the primary prevention of CVD in adults 60 years of age or older. “, reads the summary of the report.
+“The USPSTF recommends not initiating the use of low-dose aspirin for the primary prevention of CVD in adults 60 years of age or older. “, we read in the summary of the report.
 Also because they significantly increase the risks of bleeding and internal bleeding.
-To think that in the US about one third of the over 40s regularly take cardioaspirin.
+To think that in the US about one third of the over 40s regularly take cardioaspirins.
 This can make us understand the high density of risk that exists in the States.
 But not only that, given that it is a drug that is also widespread in Europe and Italy “.

 #Cardioaspirin #heart #attacks #strokes #harm #good #cases